32 epic bucket list family vacation ideas

 A California road trip is the stuff of dreams for kids and adults alike.
 Drive the iconic Pacific Coast Highway, stopping at gorgeous beaches, charming towns, redwoods, and cities along the way.

 And then head inland for Yosemite, the gold rush towns of Tuolumne and lesser-known gems like Yolo and the Shasta Cascade region.
-And of course there are the world famous theme parks, including Disneyland and Universal Studios California.
+And of course there are the world famous theme parks, including Disneyland and Universal Studios Hollywood.

 There are endless fun things to do in California with kids and you can pick and choose a California road trip itinerary to suit you, perhaps focussing on the great outdoors or getting in a good mix of nature and city time.
 We’ve travelled extensively in California, both when the kids were babies and older, and it’s been a hit every time.